 In case a user have observations taken with different templates, each template may have a different reference pointing (usually aligned with the first object frame of the template).
-The user will first build the cube components corresponding to each template observation using the recipe sinfo_rec_jitter.
+The user will first build the cube components and their coadded mosaic corresponding to each template observation using the recipe sinfo_rec_jitter.